General Cooking & Culinary Arts

 Skills for General Cooking & Related Culinary Arts Majors

-A major in general cooking and related culinary arts prepares you for careers in which the following skill-sets are crucial:
+general cooking and related culinary arts majors are found most commonly in careers in which the following skills are important:

 - Monitoring - Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.